ewaldmire/ascender/docs/docsite/rst/quickstart/create_organization.rst

    single: organization; default

-A default organization has been automatically created and is available to all users of climber.
+A default organization has been automatically created and is available to all users of ascender.
 It can be used as is or edited later as needed, but deleting it is not recommended.

 For the purpose of this Quick Start Guide, leave the default organization as is.